-I wasn’t going to post this recipe because it’s extremely similar to the key lime pie recipe I shared a couple months ago.
+I wasn’t going to post this recipe because it’s extremely similar to my key lime pie recipe.
 It’s the same recipe but with lemon flavor, though I did alter it slightly to make up for the different juice.
 And the crust is made with toasty almonds instead of macadamia nuts.
 It’s pretty!
 And creamy!

 And for as much as I love lemon desserts, it’s about time I post a lemon pie recipe on my blog.
 This is my favorite lemon pie recipe, no questions asked.
 So yes, it deserves its own post. ♥ ♥ ♥